EShelley/PicoCTF2022/README.md

 ## **Who am I?**
 My name's Eric and I'm an aspiring cybersecuring enthusiast, and this was my first year competing in picoCTF.
+As I get time I will be adding in my writeups for the challenges I completed, but my notes area bit all over the place so I want to clean them up first.

 ## **Challenges**